The Bankrate promise

 - Direct Subsidized Loans: Available to undergraduate students with financial need.
 The Department of Education pays interest costs while the borrower attends school and during the grace deferment periods.

 - Direct Unsubsidized Loans: Available to undergraduate and graduate students, regardless of financial need.
 The borrower pays all interest costs.

 - Direct PLUS Loans: Available to parents and graduate students, regardless of financial need.

 Each type has its own loan limits.

 Undergraduate federal loan limits

-You may be considered independent if you are over the age of 24, a military veteran or married, or if you financially support yourself.
+You may be considered independent if you are over the age of 24, a military veteran, married or financially support yourself.
 Independent students can borrow $9,500 to $12,500 annually and up to $57,500 total.
 If you’re a dependent undergrad but your parents don’t qualify for a parent PLUS loan, you may be able to borrow up to the federal student loan limits for independent students.

 Graduate federal loan limits

-Students working on a graduate or professional degree can borrow up to $20,500 per year in Direct Unsubsidized Loans, with a lifetime maximum of $138,500 (including any federal loans borrowed during undergraduate school).
-If a borrower hits the graduate loan limit and needs to borrow more, they can take out a federal grad PLUS loan, up to the cost of attendance.
+Students working on a graduate or professional degree can borrow up to $20,500 per year in Direct Unsubsidized Loans, with a lifetime maximum of $138,500 up to $65,000 in subsidized loans (including any federal loans borrowed during undergraduate school).
+If a borrower hits the graduate loan limit and needs to borrow more, they can take out a federal grad PLUS loan, up to the total cost of attendance.